 This American casino guide breaks down the house edge in blackjack and how it affects your winning chances.

-Like many other casino games, blackjack is a fair game.
-In fact, it is one of the casino games with lowest house edge.
-The house odds blackjack, expressed in percentage, is the portion of each bet a player will lose over many hands played.
+Blackjack can be one of the more player-friendly casino games when favorable rules and basic strategy are used.
+In fact, it is one of the casino games with the lowest house edge.
+The blackjack house edge, expressed as a percentage, is the portion of each bet a player is expected to lose over many hands played.

 Key Factors That Affect the Blackjack House Edge